A. Harry Moore 1926

 As he was ending his second term, Moore was persuaded by Hague to run for the US Senate in 1934; Moore overran his opponent with a 234,000 vote plurality.
 Then in a highly irregular move in American politics, Moore, who became disillusioned with New Deal politics, resigned his Senate seat after two years to return to state politics.
-Historian Richard J. Connors writes that Moore was "philosophically a Jeffersonian Democrat," came to question the New Deal program of Franklin D. Roosevelt, and was the "only Senate Democrat to vote against the Social Security Act of 1935" (Connors, Encyclopedia of New Jersey 534).
+Historian Richard J. Connors writes that Moore was "philosophically a Jeffersonian Democrat," who came to question the New Deal program of Franklin D. Roosevelt, and was the "only Senate Democrat to vote against the Social Security Act of 1935" (Connors, Encyclopedia of New Jersey 534).
 During his Senate tenure, Moore did obtain federal funding for major WPA projects essential to improving the economy in Hague-controlled Hudson County--the Jersey City Medical Center, Roosevelt Stadium and National Guard Armory.

 Hague recruited Moore once more to return to Trenton by entering the 1937 gubernatorial election.
-Moore was handily elected for a third term with a plurality of 45,000 votes, mostly due to Hudson County voter support.
+Moore was handily elected for a third term against Republican candidate Lester H. Clee with a plurality of 45,000 votes, mostly due to Hudson County voter support.
 He led the state in approval of its control of gasoline and liquor pricing and the restoration of the parimutuel system of horse race betting.
 Moore appointed Hague's nephew Frank Hague Eggers to the New Jersey Court of Errors and Appeals (now the Supreme Court) after having advanced him as a judge to the First District Court in Hudson County in 1934.
 Before leaving what would be his last term, Moore made preparations for the impending Second World War in founding the New Jersey Defense Council and calling up New Jersey's National Guard for federal service.
 When Hague urged Moore to run again for governor in 1943 against the incumbent Governor Charles Edison, Moore respectfully declined.

 Mrs. Moore received an honorary degree of letters from Jersey City State College (now New Jersey City University) in 1963 when the A. Harry Moore School merged with the college.